-Exeter Road, South Molton, Devon EX36 4EN 01769 572656 admin@smups.devon.sch.uk www.smups.devon.sch.uk
+Exeter Road, South Molton, Devon EX36 4EN 01769 572656

+admin@smups.devon.sch.uk www.smups.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.